renspoesse/qualtrics_lti_bridge/README.md

 It has been based on qualtrics_lti_bridge by Simon Wiles at Stanford University, which is accessible at the link [tiny.cc/qualtricslti](http://tiny.cc/qualtricslti).

-The tool currently follows the LTI 1.1 standard.
+The tool currently follows the LTI 1.1 standard; this is documented as the LTI specification Coursera supports.
+For the same reason OAuth 1.0a is used, in [Andy Smith's implementation](http://oauth.googlecode.com/svn/code/php/).

 ## Project goals and information